vinilage/mck-om/README.md

 ## Prerequisities

+- [Git](https://git-scm.com/install/) for cloning this repo and execute the commands.
 - [Make](https://www.gnu.org/software/make/) for running the make files.
 - [MongoDB Shell](https://www.mongodb.com/docs/mongodb-shell/) installed on your local machine.
 - [MongoDB Compass](https://www.mongodb.com/products/tools/compass) to connect to the MongoDB Server.